 - Use insights tools.
 If you're using Facebook ads for ecommerce, you can utilize their Business Suite.
 You can see the overview of your insights.

-- Use professional dashboard.
+- Use a professional dashboard.
 Instagram ecommerce can be helpful, too.
 It has several tools you can use to manage your social media.
-Like insights page where you can see your audience, what time they're mostly online, etc. There are also tools such as Shop feature, Reels, and Instagram stories.
+Like insights page where you can see your audience, what time they're mostly online, etc. There are also tools such as Shop Feature, Reels, and Instagram stories.

 - Use new features.
 If a platform releases a new tool, try using it because people want to see how others use it.
 And that's a great way to showcase your products.

 Again, use the tools to analyze your audience's behavior.

 These will play a significant role in the success of your campaigns.

 Now, let me show you how successful Search Engine Marketing campaigns are done!

 You wouldn't believe how creative they are!

 Snickers bid on commonly misspelled words on Google.

 So if you searched for words like [wether], [gool], [ness], [amazin], [definately], [wierd], [vacum], [moonsoon], [publically], and [face], their "You're Not You When You're Hungry" campaign will greet you.